 This is an introductory course for any student with an interest in Sociology.
-Students will learn to explain and apply sociological concepts and theories.
-Students will also learn to explain and apply disciplinary methods, including types of questions asked by sociologists and methods used to explore those questions.
-Fall, Spring,
+Students will learn to explain and apply sociological concepts, theories, and methods used to explain the social world.
+Students will also learn to explain and apply disciplinary methods to a variety of social issues including poverty, racism, violence, and addiction.
+Student performance will be evaluated through critical thinking analysis of topics, attendance and participation in class, and chapter guizzes.
+FALL & SPRING